top of page

 Common Pairing Approach

 You’ll often see vitamin D3 paired with K2 for balance, especially when D3 is taken consistently.
+Here’s a simple way to explain it without overcomplicating it:

-• Maintenance support: Vitamin D3 in a typical daily range paired with around 90 to 120 mcg of K2
+• Maintenance support: Vitamin D3 in a typical daily range paired with around 90 to 120 mcg of K2.

-• Corrective support: Higher-dose D3 is sometimes used when deficiency is present, but it should be guided by labs and a provider, not guesswork
+• Corrective support: Higher-dose D3 is sometimes used when deficiency is present, but it should be guided by labs and a provider, not guesswork.

 Don’t Forget Magnesium